Devkelly-dot/simplefit_api_github/README.md

 2. Access admin panel on localhost:8000/admin/
 ### Token Authentication
 This app uses token authentification, so every user is assigned a token when their account is created.

 To access sensitive information or perform POST actions that affect a user's account, the user's token must be included in the Header
 #### Registration
-To Register a new account, which creates a user and assigns them a Token, use the following endpoint:
+Use the following endpoint to create an account:

     POST /users/register/
+    JSON {
+      "email":"<email>",
+      "username":"<username>",
+      "password":"<password>",
+    }

+When successful, this will return the user's id, email, and username.
+It will also create the User and assign them a token

+To access the token / login, use the following endpoint:

+    POST /users/login/
+    JSON {
+      "username":"<username>",
+      "password":"<password>",
+    }

+On success, this will return:

+    JSON {
+       "token": "<token>"
+    }